getbubblenow/javicle/README.md

 # Javicle - a JSON Video Composition Language
-JVCL (pronounced "Javicle") is a JSON DSL for audio/video transformations.
+JVC (pronounced "Javicle") is a JSON DSL for audio/video transformations.

 Under the hood, it's all shell commands: `ffmpeg`, `mediainfo` and so on.

-JVCL provides higher-level semantics for working with these lower level tools.
+JVC provides higher-level semantics for working with these lower level tools.

 # Motivation
 I don't do much video editing, so I've never bothered to learn iMovie or any